karlkfi/kpt-config-sync/docs/user/system_overview.md

 GKE Policy Management defines three custom resources:

-*   `PolicyNode`: A resource that stores hierarchical policy information.
-This includes Roles, RoleBindings and ResourceQuota.
-PolicyNodes form a tree, where leaf nodes represent Namespaces.
+*   `PolicyNode`: A resource that stores namespaces-level resources such as Roles and ResourceQuota.
 *   `ClusterPolicy`: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
 There is only one ClusterPolicy per cluster.